thisiscetin/indicado/README.md

   </a>
 </p>

-[Technical indicator](https://www.investopedia.com/terms/t/technicalindicator.asp) library for Elixir with no external dependency.
+[Technical indicator](https://www.investopedia.com/terms/t/technicalindicator.asp) library for Elixir with no external dependencies.
 Indicado helps you analyze historical data to generate future price movement predictions on numerical datasets.
 Many traders and automated trading platforms use technical analysis because past actions may indicate future prices.
 Indicado might also be used outside financial markets if data hold patterns and not random.

 ## What can you do with this library ❔